noahmfoster/usernamenoahfoster/README.md

-I'm Noah Foster, an undergraduate at Brown University studying applied and pure mathematics with a passion for computational and theoretical statistics.
+I'm Noah Foster, an undergraduate at Brown University Class of 2024 majoring in Applied Math (BS) and Pure Math (BS).
+My interests are in Statistics (theoretical, applied, practical and impractical), Machine Learning (mostly theoretical or impractical).
 My email can be found by running the following Brainfuck code:
 ++[++>+<]-----[+>---<]>--.
 +.
 <----[+>---<]>--.